-Because Cypress-Fairbanks Independent School District expects the continued development of both professional and paraeducator staff, the district provides many growth opportunities throughout the school year and during the summer in order to support that professional growth.
-A critical component of the continuous improvement process is the on-going support provided by the appraisal process and the collaboration between the employee and administrator.
+One of the hallmarks of the Cypress-Fairbanks Independent School District is an ongoing commitment to the continued growth and development of its teachers, paraeducators, and non-teaching professionals.
+Because of this commitment, the district provides many opportunities throughout the year to support ongoing professional growth.
+A critical component of the continuous improvement process is the support provided by the collaborative relationship developed during the appraisal process between the individual being appraised and the appraiser.